Undergradate Funding Limit Appeals

-The Appeal Form and the advisor's letter must be returned to Sharon Johnson no later than 5 business days prior to the next Appeal Board meeting in order to be heard at the next meeting.
+The Appeal Form and the advisor's letter must be returned to Emily Sheppard no later than 5 business days prior to the next Appeal Board meeting in order to be heard at the next meeting.
 Failure to file an appeal at least 5 days prior to the last Appeal Board meeting will forfeit your opportunity to file an appeal for the current semester.

 Students must submit all tuition payments on time including the additional fees, regardless of having an appointment with the committee, or they will be dropped for non-payment.
 If the Appeal Board waives the additional charges, this portion of your tuition would then be refunded to you.
 For any questions regarding how the additional charges affect your financial aid you must contact the Financial Aid Office at 254-968-9070.

 For any questions regarding the Appeal Form or the Appeal process, please contact Emily Sheppard by email at email@example.com or by phone at 254-968-1830.

 - Appeal Form

 - Do not forget the letter from your advisor